 So why does this happen?
 Mainly out of fear and the huge undertaking of changing systems.
 We tend to do things the same way because “this is how we’ve always done it” despite evidence showing our approaches don’t work.

-If you Google information on falls prevention, you’ll find a lot of guidelines with fluff.
+If you Google information on fall prevention, you’ll find a lot of guidelines with fluff.
 Tips that equate to bubble-wrapping the environment to make it safe for older adults to live in.
 But this presents a glaring problem.
 We can’t cushion every environment we encounter.
 And it’s the lack of challenge that increases our risk of falls.

 This points toward a bigger problem: we live in a society that fears risk.
 Even if accepting a little risk brings about a greater benefit.
 Which is how most “fall prevention programs” fail.

 The real way to prevent falls is to accept reasonable risk.
 We can’t live life risk-free.
 The truth is we all fall at some point.
 We can’t stop it from happening.
-We should certainly minimize unnecessary falls, but after that, we need to prepare ourselves for the falls that will happen.
+We should certainly minimize unnecessary falls, but we also need to prepare ourselves for the falls that will happen.
 Counterintuitive to the current approach, the two things that work are to make sure older adults are physically challenged daily and that they actually practice falling and getting on and off the floor.

 “We are mostly under-moved and not at all too old.” -Katy Bowman, Dynamic Aging: Simple Exercises for Whole-Body Mobility

-Adopting evidence-based falls prevention programs also requires accepting a certain level of discomfort.
-Not only by those who are at risk of falling, but also family members, friends, and caregivers they are surrounded with.
+Adopting evidence-based fall prevention programs also requires accepting a certain level of discomfort.
+Not only by those who are at risk of falling, but also by family members, friends, and caregivers they are surrounded with.
 In therapy, we talk about this phenomenon of learned dependence.
 When someone loses the ability to do something they are physically capable of because others step in to do it for them.
 No one likes to watch their loved ones struggle.
 And we think we mean well by stepping in when in reality we could be causing harm.

 As providers, we are afraid to tell our patients and their families that life comes with risk.
 We are shooting for this lofty goal of encouraging those we treat that they can live a life of comfort without adverse events.
 But we can’t have it both ways.